ruany-doehnert/Deforestation_Amazon/README.md

 ## 🌱 Motivation
 Deforestation in the Amazon has a critical impact on biodiversity, climate change, and local communities.
 By using Machine Learning, we can create tools to support early detection and prevention strategies, contributing to sustainable development and environmental protection.

+---
+🌍 Impact
+This project demonstrates how data science and machine learning can be applied to environmental protection.
+The methodology can be extended to other biomes or conservation problems and can assist NGOs, researchers, or public agencies in identifying areas of concern more efficiently.
+---

 ## 📦 Data Sources

 - **Hansen Global Forest Change v1.10**